 - Shreya Kangovi, MD, MS, Founding Executive Director of Penn Center for Community Health Workers

-- Bernadatte C. Loftus, MD, Associate Executive Director, Mid-Atlantic States for Kaiser Permanente Medical Group
+- Bernadatte C. Loftus, MD, former Associate Executive Director, Mid-Atlantic States for Kaiser Permanente Medical Group

 - Edmondo Robinson, MD, MBA, FACP, Senior Vice President, Chief Digital Innovation Officer at Moffitt Cancer Center